List of municipalities in Kocaeli Province

 This is the List of municipalities in Kocaeli Province, Turkey As of October 2007.

-Municipalities and mayors
+Municipalities

 List is sorted alphabetically A-Z, as Districts->Municipalities.

 Changes in 2014

 According to Law act no. 6360, belde (town) municipalities within provinces with more than 750,000 population (so called Metropolitan municipalities) were abolished as of 30 March 2014.
 34 belde municipalities in the above list are now defunct.
 The list is kept for historical reference.